An Air Force two-star general is being blasted by a civil liberties group for speaking in uniform about how God has guided his career.

 Aderholt's office did not respond to a request for comment.

-Welsh is traveling, said his spokesman, who did not know if Welsh has seen Weinstein's letter.
+Welsh is currently traveling, said his spokesman, who did not know if Welsh has seen Weinstein's letter.

 "I can tell you the Air Force places a high value on the rights of its members to observe the tenets of their respective religion or to observe no religion at all," Lt.
 Col. Allen Herritage said in an email.
 "The Air Force is dedicated to maintaining an environment in which people can realize their highest potential."